-Pursuant to the provisions of Section 204 of the Companies Act, 2013 read with The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board of Directors had re-appointed Mr. Rajesh Ghorawat, Company Secretary in Practice, to undertake the Secretarial Audit of the Company.
-The Secretarial Audit Report for the Financial Year 2023-24 in the prescribed Form MR-3 is appended as 'Annexure - B' to this Board's Report.
+The Board of Directors had appointed Mr. Rajesh Ghorawat, Company Secretary in Practice, to conduct Secretarial Audit for the FY2025 pursuant to the provisions of Section 204 of the Companies Act, 2013 read with The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
+The Secretarial Audit Report of Mr. Rajesh Ghorawat, Company Secretary in Practice, for the FY2025, is annexed herewith as Annexure II.